RoyceKok211/Financial_Development_and_Structure_Research/README.md

 Topics such as bank concentration numbers, size of stock market as compared to GDP, liquid liabilities to GDP (%) Link to data source: https://datacatalog.worldbank.org/dataset/wps2146-financial-development-and-structure

 In this notebook, we'll first explore the regions with basic details.
-Then, we'll explore data points below to understand the financial developement in specific countries:
+Then, we'll explore data points including Central Bank Assets to GDP (%), Bank Concetration and Deposit Money Bank Assets to GDP (%) to understand the financial developement and structure in specific countries.

-Central Bank Assets to GDP (%)
-Bank Concetration
-Consumer Savings Habits